kkaur89/SEI-Project-Three/README.md

 - Add responsive design
 - Allow users to make a custom packages based on their saved locations.
 - Review the structure of the data to allow for much simpler code in the front end.

+## Key Learnings
+- My biggest takeaway from this project is the amount I have learn't about the relationships between the components on the front end, this was the first time I have seen a component being nested into another and then another.
+This was used to achieve the package page.
+- Also the importance of reading documentation to help with solutions, and the importance of console.logs when de-bugging.